How Staff Education Can Improve Quality and Enhance Patient Safety and Experience

-Safety training should also consider special needs of specific patient populations, such as patients who are morbidly obese, have respiratory issues, or have neck or back pain.
-For example, does treatment planning regularly include assessments of patients’ physical condition for the purpose of identifying patients who might need to have breaks scheduled into the treatment plan?
+Safety training should also consider special needs of specific patient populations, such as patients who are obese, have respiratory issues, or have neck or back pain.
+For example, does treatment planning regularly include assessing patients’ physical conditions for the purpose of identifying patients who might need to have breaks scheduled into the treatment plan?
 Is support material available as needed, such as pillows, pads, knee supports, etc.?
 What is the requirement for the cleaning/disposal of support materials?

 Answers to these questions and other safety considerations will help determine ongoing training needs for providers and staff members.

-Confidentiality Training Providers and staff have an ethical and legal responsibility to protect patient confidentiality by preventing unauthorized disclosure of patient-identifiable health information.
+Healthcare providers and staff members have an ethical and legal responsibility to protect patient confidentiality by preventing unauthorized disclosure of patient-identifiable health information.